lmielke/joringels/docker/Readme.md

 ## How to use
 - activate joringels environemnt
-- jo dockerize \[-n safeName\]
+- jo dockerize \[-y\] \[--hard\] # --hard docker build, -y docker run
 - follow instructions and read the presented install cmds carefully
-- copy paste 'docker run ...' output from install output (stay inside package directory)
+- in case you did not use -y, copy paste 'docker run ...' output from install output (stay inside package directory)

 ## Enter the container
 - docker exec -it jo bash